0x9090/CrypocurrencyAddressValidation/README.md

 # Cryptocurrency Address Validation
 ## BTC, LTC, XMR

-This is a pure Python class which performs strong validation of different cryptocurrency addresses, chains, and ticker symbols.
+This is a Python class which performs strong validation of different cryptocurrency addresses, chains, and ticker symbols.
 It will ensure that the data provided calculates to a correct value.
 Segwit compatible

 ## Validation Levels
 1. **Length** - Ensure the given address is the expected length